10 Best Functional Upper Body Exercises for Strength

 2. Negative Push-up

 The negative push-up is a powerful bodyweight exercise that belongs to the horizontal push movement pattern and targets the chest, shoulders, and triceps among other upper body muscles.
+It is one of the best functional strength exercises you can include in your routine.

 This push-up variation employs no equipment and concentrates on the eccentric (lowering) part of the exercise.